 Field Reference

 The number detail page is split into two sections.
 The first shows the full details of the number.
 The second shows summaries of related items.
 The left context menu includes a link to the customer who owns the number.
+In enhanced mode, tabs show extra information such as the customer’s details and all numbers owned by that customer.

 Number Details